veercd/test/README.md

 ## :level_slider: Levels

-The W3F Grants Program offers different grant levels to help you best depending on your current stage.
+The AELF DAO Grants Program offers different grant levels to help you best depending on your current stage.

 ### :chicken: Level SSS<!-- omit in toc -->